System-Engineering-Group-9/system-engineering-group-9.github.io/docs/implementation.md

 ### 3.3 Pre-game character selection

 The flow diagram above describes the overall game flow for our project, we will discuss this flow in more detail in later section of this report, however we have also included a pregame stage for additional customisation of player avatars.
-This Character selection stage allows for customisation of the color of the player avatar and what hat the player avatar wears, this is stored and is later accessed by our player manager to initalise player avatars with the correct presets.
+This Character selection stage allows for customisation of the color of the player avatar and what hat the player avatar wears, this is stored and is later accessed by our player manager to initialise player avatars with the correct presets.

 #### Character Selection